 Survey Design

-Double-Barreled Questions: 20 Examples and How to Fix Them
+Double-Barreled Questions: Definition, Examples, and How to Fix Them

-One survey mistake quietly ruins more data than any other.
-Here's how to spot it — and the exact fix for each form it takes.
+One survey mistake that ruins more data than any other.
+Here's what it is, how to spot it, and the exact fix for each form it takes.

 TL;DR

 A double-barreled question asks about two things at once but only allows one answer.
 The fix is almost always to split it into two questions.
-This guide gives you 20 real examples (with fixes), a 60-second checklist to spot them in your own surveys, and the related survey errors that hurt your data the same way.
+This guide gives you a plain-English definition, clear examples (with fixes), a 60-second checklist to spot them in your own surveys, and the related survey errors that hurt your data the same way.

 The most common culprit is the double-barreled question.
 It's the single biggest reason well-meaning surveys produce data nobody can trust.

-This guide covers what double-barreled questions are, 20 real examples (with fixes), how to spot them in your own surveys, why they quietly destroy your data quality, and the related survey errors that cause similar damage.
+This guide covers what double-barreled questions are, clear examples (with fixes), how to spot them in your own surveys, why they quietly destroy your data quality, and the related survey errors that cause similar damage.

 What are double-barreled questions?